-Market of Choice, Oregon’s largest independent family-owned grocer, is celebrating the 10th anniversary of its MOJO program.
-The program has helped hundreds of local makers bring thousands of products to market.
+Market of Choice is celebrating the 10th anniversary of its local incubator program, MOJO, which has helped hundreds of Oregon makers bring thousands of products to market.

 Program provides critical path to market

-Market of Choice has played a leading role in Oregon’s food ecosystem for decades.
-Local farmers, ranchers, fishmongers and makers are at the core of its business model.
-The grocer has long brought customers the best of Oregon’s local foods from across the state.
+Market of Choice has played a leading role in Oregon’s food ecosystem for decades, with local farmers, ranchers, fishmongers and makers are at the core of its business model.

 Those incubators include Built Oregon, Get Your Recipe to Market, The Food Innovation Center, Xcelerate Women, PNW Food and Beverage Group, Rogue Valley Food System and Cultivate Bend.
 These partnerships help Market of Choice discover new Oregon makers every year.

 Today, 15 percent of the products in Market of Choice stores are local makers’ brands.
-That represents roughly 7,000 local makers’ products on store shelves.
+That represents about 7,000 local makers’ products on store shelves.

 Local food keeps revenue in local economies

 Studies of food producers in Oregon show that locally produced food retains a higher share of revenue in local economies.
-Local food and beverage products are part of a larger statewide food economy.
-That economy contributes billions to Oregon’s overall economic activity.
+Local food and beverage products are part of a larger statewide food economy that contributes billions to overall activity.

 According to Oregon State University’s College of Agricultural Sciences, Oregon’s agriculture, food and fiber sector has been valued at more than $42 billion in broader economic output.